mdolab/pygeo/doc/advanced_ffd.rst

 Other transformations include ``rot_x``, ``rot_y``, ``scale_x``, and so on.

 The two arguments to the callback are ``val`` (the design variable value, which can be a scalar or an array), and ``geo`` which is always an instance of ``DVGeometry``.
-Once we have a defined callback function, we can add use the ``addGeoDVGlobal`` method to create it as a design variable, as illustrated in the code snippet below.
+Once we have a defined callback function, we can use the ``addGeoDVGlobal`` method to create it as a design variable, as illustrated in the code snippet below.
 The optimizer can now apply a twist distribution to the wing.

 .. literalinclude:: ../examples/c172_wing/runFFDExample.py